HIPAA Compliance Checklist for 2025

 - Discovers SaaS apps via SSO, finance, and system logs

-- Automates user onboarding/offboarding
+- Automates user onboarding and offboarding

-- Tracks app usage and engagement
+- Tracks app usage and engagement patterns

-- Provides spend analytics and optimization
+- Provides spend analytics and workflow automation

 Cons